embassynetwork/modernomad/docs/how-to-run.md

 - Edit webpack.config.js and in the output.publicPath setting, replace `localhost` if necessary with your public IP or hostname.
 E.g. ` publicPath: 'http://myhousingnetwork:3000/build/'`

-note that the stripe library requires custom arguments which the requirements.txt file parsing [apparently doesn't support](https://github.com/pypa/pip/pull/515) (as of november 2012), so install it manually on the command line using:

-- `pip install --index-url https://code.stripe.com --upgrade stripe`

 ## configuration file
 create your own local_settings.py file from local_settings.example.py. inside the modernomad/modernomad directory, do the following:
 - `cp local_settings.example.py local_settings.py`